 How Redpa and Gungahlin stayed social online

-Clubs were temporarily closed, and the sporting calendar suspended.
-It wasn’t business as usual for local sports.
-But across Australia, clubs found fun ways to maintain a meaningful connection with their community.
+Clubs are in and out of lockdown restrictions and some sporting calendars have been suspended.
+It hasn’t been business as usual for local sports.
+But across Australia, clubs are finding fun ways to maintain a meaningful connection with their community.
 A challenge amid the global COVID-19 pandemic.

 We spoke to Gungahlin United FC and Redpa FC who took to social media to help encourage their members and guests to stay socially connected and physically active.